[an error occurred while processing this directive]

 The term Remote Sensing includes all sorts of methods for gathering information from afar.
 Our eyes, for example, common snapshot cameras, sonar, radar and scanners of all types including those carried on satellites.
 The latter are most interesting from the perspective of this course for several reasons:

-As we often say n this course, that much of the matter of information systems boils down to these four basic capacities:
+As we often say in this course, that much of the matter of information systems boils down to these four basic capacities:

-The data structures created by satellite imaging systems are images, like our familiar jpgs and tiffs.
+The data structures created by satellite imaging systems are images, like our familiar JPGs and TIFs.
 As such, they are by definition rasters.
 The fundamental unit of analysis is a cell that records a the intensity of reflected light.
 Our familiar tools and procedures such as those provided by Raster GIS and Photoshop will operate on our satellite images.
 The primary difference between most satellite images and the tiff and jpg images that we collect with our pocket cameras, is that the scanners that we send up into space are not so much concerned with recording the same sorts of light that our eyes do.
 While our visual system normally makes use of combinations of the Red Green and Blue slices of the spectrum, satellite scanners divide the spectrum into finer divisions, and also collect reflectances of radiation that we can't see.
-So, while we may still be discussing pixels and cells (our familiar raster data structures) extracting all of the meaning that multispectral images have to offer takes us through a discussion of the electromagnetic spectrum.There are more-or;less three types of images categorized according to the amount of data that can be expressed with each pixel:
+So, while we may still be discussing pixels and cells (our familiar raster data structures) extracting all of the meaning that multispectral images have to offer takes us through a discussion of the electromagnetic spectrum.Images categorized according to the amount of data that used to record the attributes of each pixel:

-Here is a nice page of illustrations from Dr. Ze-Nian Li of Simon Fraser University
+from Here is a nice page of illustrations of image color modes From Designer.com.
+Or Wikipedia

 Procedures for Associating and Transforming Multispectral Images